scalar-labs/scalardb/docs/backup-restore.md

 However, if the quorum of cluster nodes loses their data, you will need a transactionally consistent backup (snapshot) to restore the cluster to a certain transactionally consistent point.

-To create a transactionally consistent cluster-wide backup (snapshot), pause the application that is using ScalarDB or ScalarDB Cluster and create backups (snapshots) of the nodes as described in [Back up with explicit pausing](#back-up-with-explicit-pausing) or stop the Cassandra cluster, take copies of all the data in the nodes, and start the cluster.
+To create a transactionally consistent cluster-wide backup (snapshot), pause the application that is using ScalarDB or ScalarDB Cluster (PAYG or BYOL license required) and create backups (snapshots) of the nodes as described in [Back up with explicit pausing](#back-up-with-explicit-pausing) or stop the Cassandra cluster, take copies of all the data in the nodes, and start the cluster.
 </div>
 <div id="Cosmos_DB_for_NoSQL2" class="tabcontent" markdown="1">